 Choosing a Treadmill

-Back in May of 2013 I bought my first treadmill off Amazon, a Confidence GTR Power Pro (I paid $249, but the price has gone up to $299 on Amazon).
-I chose this particular model because I’d read about several people hacking Confidence treadmills into walking desks, and this model seemed a little easier to hack than its cheaper cousin, the Confidence Power Plus (currently $199 on Amazon).
+Back in May of 2013 I bought my first treadmill off Amazon, a Confidence GTR Power Pro (I paid $249, but the model has changed, and the price has gone up to $263 on Amazon).
+I chose this particular model because I’d read about several people hacking Confidence treadmills into walking desks, and this model seemed a little easier to hack than its cheaper cousin, the Confidence Power Plus (aff link – currently $199 on Amazon).
 Because it also has a little more power than the Power Plus, I reasoned that it might last longer.

 In addition, both Confidence models have a particular feature of stopping automatically after a certain length of time — the Power Plus after 30 minutes, and the GTR Power Pro after 60 minutes — and I thought I might get annoyed at being stopped without warning every half hour, whereas every hour might be a good time to stop, stretch, and rest my eyes.